scalawithcats/scala-with-cats/src/pages/applicatives/validation.md

 Finally, use an `Applicative` to combine the results of `readName` and `readAge` to produce a `User`:

 <div class="solution">
 There are several ways to do this.
-Probably the simplest option is to use `apply2`:
+One option is to use `apply2`:

 ~~~ scala
 def readUser(data: Map[String, String]): Result[User] =